DNS-Hackathon/Poisonlicious/docs/cache-poisonlicious-presentation.md

 ## Next Steps

-1. **Testing & Security:** - Implement tests to ensure data accuracy and address security concerns.
+1. **Testing & Security** - Implement tests to ensure data accuracy and address security concerns.

 2. **Functional Tests** - Study different scenarios in a lab (or production) environment.

-3. **Deployment:** - Gradually roll out the system to a subset of DNS resolvers.
+3. **Deployment** - Gradually roll out the system to a subset of DNS resolvers.

 4. Work with the community in IETF meetings to make this a formal standard.